North East Ohio Hammered Dulcimer Weekend (2019)

 North East Ohio Dulcimer Weekend is a weekend, all day, intensive small group session for all levels of hammered dulcimer players led by Mark Alan Wade, Tina Bergmann and Karen Alley.
 It's an intimate setting for hammered dulcimer participants with any level of expertise in each session.
-There will be many handouts and instructional aids, and I will also post videos to YouTube of all of the concepts covered for your review.
+There will be many handouts and instructional aids.

 This is certainly open to change, but we will explore music theory as it applies to the dulcimer and arranging.
 This includes chords, increasing your chord vocabulary through chord substitutions and suffixes.
 We will also have helpful technique sessions to start you off with good habits.
 We will teach you our personal warm-up routines that covers all the bases needed to set you up for a day's playing.
 Whenever possible we will learn repertoire to reinforce what we are doing in class; i.e., songs that teach us things.
 We will also work on ensemble playing.
 Don't worry.
 Everyone is nervous to play in front of others.
 This will take all the pressure and attention off of individuals.
 No one will be singled out here.
 However, dulcimer players, as a group, lack ensemble skills-the ability to play nicely with others in a way that ADDS to the music.
 This is HUGELY important.
 We will also work on simple embellishing strategies.
 Of course, I would LOVE to hear from YOU before the sessions so I can include your suggestions as well.
 Please email me your thoughts.